Salmon in Toronto and GTA Waters

 FREQUENTLY ASKED QUESTIONS

-Do fallen trees obstruct salmon migration?
+Do fallen trees obstruct Salmon migration?

 A blockage would need to be quite substantial to keep a salmon from navigating upstream and to block migration, especially if there is still water flowing.
 Salmon have evolved to navigate natural objects in rivers and streams and are very powerful jumpers, known to jump as high as two to three metres.